codess-aus/PL-900/Core_components.md

 The data is stored within a set of entities.
 Dataverse uses the CDM to provide a set of standardized entities used by your applications.

+You can control access to data at organizational level when table ownership is set to organization owned.
+You can create a business rule to apply business logic and validation rules.
+You cannot change the ownership of a custom table.
+Once the custom table is created and ownership is set, you are not allowed to change the ownership.
+You need to create a new custom table in order to change table ownership.

 ### Dynamics 365 Business Central.

 This is an end-to-end solution for finance, sales, services, and operations for small and mid-sized companies.